undeadwanderer/undead-userscripts/tabun-filters/README.md

 ### Version history:

 ```
-1.17.4 | 2025-11-17: Added a match for the `tabun.everypony.me` mirror
+1.17.4 | 2025-11-17: Added a match for the "tabun.everypony.me" mirror.
-                     Fix for filtering blogs by author
+                     Fix for filtering blog posts by author (they changed some selectors).
 1.17.3 | 2025-05-10: Added an option to exclude certain authors from the filter.
 1.17.2 | 2024-07-17: Fixed the script not working on the /blog page.
                      Fixed personal blog posts pages not being excepted.